UncertaintyInComplexSystems/bamojax/README.md

 #### Define Bayesian generative model

-Under the good, **bamojax** reprsents the a Bayesian model using a Directed Acyclic Graph (DAG) structure, and automatically derives model priors, likelihoods, and Gibbs inference schemes.
+Under the good, **bamojax** represents the a Bayesian model using a Directed Acyclic Graph (DAG) structure, and automatically derives model priors, likelihoods, and Gibbs inference schemes.
 These are then combined with the fast inference algorithms implemented in Blackjax.
 Bayesian models can be instantiated in **bamojax** using:

 ```
 from bamojax.base import Model